ITU-BDSA23-GROUP19/Chirp/docs/report.md

 7. Run the 'dotnet build' command.
 8. You should now see the respective projects being restored and built.
 9. Run the 'dotnet test' command.
-10. You should now see the respective tests being run on each respective project and the results of them.
+10. You should now see the respective tests being run on each project and the results of them.

 ### Test Suite Tests